schnurrd/DL_project/README.md

 Contains visualization functions for analyzing and understanding model performance.
 Examples include plotting embeddings and confusion matrices.

 ### `notebooks/experiment.ipynb`
 This Jupyter Notebook is used for running and visualizing experiments.
 It allows to interactively test models, debug training, and visualize results like metrics, losses, confusion matrices, learned features and feature embeddings.
+This is done with the help of a `run_experiments()` method defined inside the notebook, which calls the `train_model()` and `train_model_CL()` methods from `src/training.py`.
+For more details on the different parameters used to reproduce the different configurations, take a look at the description of `train_model_CL()` inside `src/training.py`.

 ### `README.md`
 This documentation file, providing an overview of the repository, its files, and their functionalities.